jonaskaz/plant-vision/README.md

 # Plant Detection and Measurement (PDM)
 Ally Bell and Jonas Kazlauskas

 In this project we hoped to explore the capabilities of computer vision in agriculture.
 This is a blossoming field of computation that has a lot of potential to impact the way we grow our food.
+Not only are there applications in agriculture of monitoring and predicting yeild over a season, there is potential to collect and monitor longer term data.
+Things such as different soil management, pesticide application, or watering can be obsered over many acres, allowing extended context to inform future decision and optimization.
+It also has applications in new styles of automated indoor hydroponics farms.
 As a testbed for exploring this topic, we used Olin Hydroponics' seedling cart that has small plants germinating.
 An image of this set up is shown below.

 | Hydroponics Seedling Cart |
 :----------------------:|